Heinrich Ewald: Life

 Ewald was born at Göttingen where his father was a linen weaver.
 In 1815 he was sent to the gymnasium, and in 1820 he entered the University of Göttingen, where he studied with J.G.
 Eichhorn and T. C. Tychsen, specialising in oriental languages.
 At the close of his academic studies in 1823 he was appointed to a mastership in the gymnasium at Wolfenbüttel, and made a study of the oriental manuscripts in the Wolfenbüttel library.
 But in the spring of 1824 he was recalled to Göttingen as theological tutor (Repetent), and in 1827 (the year of Eichhorn's death) he became professor extraordinarius in philosophy and lecturer in Old Testament exegesis.
 In 1830, Ewald married Wilhelmine Gauss (1808–1840), the daughter of mathematician Carl Friedrich Gauss.
-Of all of Gauss' children, Wilhelmina was said to have come closest to her father's talent, but she died in 1840.
+Of all of Gauss's children, Wilhelmina was said to have come closest to her father's talent, but she died in 1840.
 In 1831 Heinrich Ewald was promoted to professor ordinarius in philosophy; in 1833 he became a member of the Royal Scientific Society, and in 1835, after Tychsen's death, he entered the faculty of theology, taking the chair of Oriental languages.

 Two years later occurred the first important episode in Ewald's studious life.
 In 1837, on 18 November, along with six of his colleagues he signed a formal protest against the action of King Ernst August in abolishing the liberal constitution of 1833, which had been granted to the House of Hanover by his predecessor William IV.
 This procedure of the seven professors led to their expulsion from the university (14 December).
 Early in 1838 Ewald received a call to Tübingen, and there for upwards of ten years he held a chair as professor ordinarius, first in philosophy and afterwards, from 1841, in theology.
 To this period belong some of his most important works, and also the commencement of his bitter feud with F.C.
 Baur and the Tübingen school.
 In 1847, "the great shipwreck-year in Germany," as he has called it, he was invited back to Göttingen on honourable terms—the liberal constitution having been restored.
 He accepted the invitation.